 In a food processor, place 1 cup pitted and rinsed Kalamata olives and 1 cup sun-dried tomatoes jarred in oil and drained.
 Pulse until broken down.
 Add 2 tablespoons drained capers, 1 teaspoon Herbes de Provence, 1 medium garlic clove, and 1/4 teaspoon freshly ground black pepper and pulse to combine.
 The mixture should be homogenous but a bit chunky.
 (Tapenade can be refrigerated in an airtight container for up to 1 week).
 To serve, spread tapenade on crostini and top with sliced radishes.

-This is a light and easy hors d’oeuvre you can prepare in advance, or put together quickly even on a weeknight.
-Chickpeas cooked from scratch are way more delicious, but you may use canned when in a pinch.
-The recipe yields more salad than you’ll need for the appetizer; you can have the leftovers with greens, in a grain bowl or a sandwich.
+Curried Chickpea Salad is a light and easy hors d’oeuvre you can prepare in advance, or put together quickly even on a weeknight.
+Chickpeas cooked from scratch are more delicious, but you may use canned when in a pinch.
+The recipe yields more salad than you’ll need for the appetizer; you can have the leftovers with greens, in a grain bowl, or a sandwich.

 - 3 cups cooked* chickpeas (if using canned, be sure to drain and rinse them)

 - 1 small shallot, finely diced